 Samples are sent to Cellmark’s Abingdon UK laboratory in tamper evident bags.
 On receipt, the bag is examined to ensure that the samples have arrived in tact and the details on both the documents and samples have been completed correctly.
 Once all the samples that are to be tested have been received and have passed our checks they are passed to the Laboratory for DNA testing.

 Cellmark can provide the DNA report as either a paper copy which is prepared on embossed paper or an electronic copy which can be sent by e-mail.
-Your report may contain the following phrases:

 May I say how very pleased and impressed I am with your firm's efficiency and professionalism.
 I have been using a variety of different firms for DNA and drug and alcohol testing for years as a solicitor for the local authority.
 Before I found you, none of the others have the approach with all staff members that I was seeking, or the speed at which you respond to queries, issues etc.. before I came across Cellmark.
 Thank you.